mhuot/clab-testdata/README.md

-# Sine Wave Network Traffic Lab
+# Network Traffic Pattern Lab

 This project creates a network topology with two hosts connected through two Arista cEOS routers.
-The hosts generate traffic in a sine wave pattern, with the traffic patterns offset by 180 degrees.
+The hosts generate realistic network traffic patterns using iperf3 to demonstrate various traffic behaviors.
 The lab includes monitoring with Homepage, Grafana, Prometheus, and SNMP Exporter for visualizing the traffic patterns.

 ## Prerequisites

 - Docker installed
 - Docker Compose installed
-- Arista cEOS ARM image (path specified in `.env` file or as a command line argument)
+- Arista cEOS image (path specified in `.env` file or as a command line argument)
 - No special permissions needed - runs entirely on Docker for Mac

 ## Environment Setup